Workplace Harassment Attorney in Orange County

 We represent harassment clients on a contingency fee basis.
 That means you do not pay attorney fees up front.
 Our compensation is tied to the outcome of your case, as described in our representation agreement.
 For many workers who are already under financial strain because of reduced hours, medical issues, or job loss, this structure makes it possible to seek legal help without taking on additional immediate expenses.

-How We Help Harassment Victims
+How We Help Harassment Victims In Orange County

-When you reach out to us about harassment at work, our first priority is to listen and understand what you have been going through.
+When you reach out to us about harassment at work, our priority is to listen and understand what you have been going through.
 Many clients contact us after months or even years of offensive comments, unwanted advances, or bullying that has only gotten worse.
 We know how isolating that can be, and we work to create a space where you can talk openly about what has happened.

 During an initial consultation, we review the facts of your situation, explain how California and federal laws apply, and discuss possible paths forward.
 This may include internal complaints, administrative charges, or a lawsuit, depending on the facts.
 Our goal is to help you see where your experience may fit within the law, and what you can realistically expect if you decide to pursue a claim.